etkayapar/bamRefine/README.md

 Python libraries:

-  * `cython`
   * `pysam`

-Also, it is recommended that you have PMD related statistics (e.g. up to which position there is a high risk of seeing a PMD artifact) regarding your libraries before you run this program on the BAM files because the `--pmd-length-threshold` parameter requires an user specified value for the program to run, there is no defaul value.
+Also, it is recommended that you have PMD related statistics (e.g. up to which position there is a high risk of seeing a PMD artifact) regarding your libraries before you run this program on the BAM files because the `--pmd-length-threshold` parameter requires an user specified value for the program to run, there is no default value.
 This can be achieved by using [PMDtools](https://github.com/pontussk/PMDtools)